CodyDeLaTorre/reading-notes/201/class1.md

 ### 3. Finding Images

-- You can find images by using the Google License Finder by clicking tools and then choosing Creatice Commons Licenses for Usage rights
+- You can find images by using the Google License Finder by clicking tools and then choosing Creative Commons Licenses for Usage rights

 ### 4. String VS Number Javascript